farjana-akter-shifa/ObstacleAvoidanceProject/README.md

-# Development of an Intelligent Obstacle Avoidance System for Turtlebot3 using ROS , Gazebo and Laser finder
+# Development of an Intelligent Obstacle Avoidance System for Turtlebot3 using ROS, Gazebo and Laser finder
 ## INTRODUCTION

 Obstacle avoidance is essential for autonomous robots that are used in various applications, including robotics, autonomous vehicles, and industrial automation.
 The project's primary objective is to create a reliable and efficient obstacle avoidance system that allows Turtlebot3 to navigate through complex environments and avoid obstacles without collisions.
 The system uses multiple sensors, including a laser range finder, to detect obstacles and implement a reactive approach to control the robot's movements.
 The reactive approach generates a control command that adjusts the Turtlebot3's movement based on the sensor inputs in real-time.
 The system can navigate through environments with obstacles of various sizes and shapes.